segevsh/segevs/README.md

 # segevs
 segevs.com - Just my personal website.

-It's only a static site, so I chose [Hugo](https://gohugo.io/), thought it stroke a good balance between easy to build and maintain, good structure and fast output and easy to add content by way of adding `.md` files.
+So.... why [Hugo](https://gohugo.io/)?
+I believe in using the right tool for the job.
+The site is planned to be fully static so I thought it will strike a nice balance between easy to build and maintain and great performance.
+Hugo supports good structure tests very well in speed tests.
+In case I decide to add content it is  easy to add pages in a form of `.md` files.

 If I decide to add dynamic pages I will go with either Angular 9/10+ or React.js.

 Comments are always welcomed